10 Tips For the Newly Diagnosed Adult With ADHDby Eileen Bailey Health Writer

 Exercise has been found to be helpful in reducing some ADHD symptoms.
 If you do not already exercise on a regular basis, take the time to develop a routine that will work with your lifestyle.
 It is important to talk with your doctor before beginning an exercise program, especially if you have other health conditions

 There are many support groups around the country through either CHADD or ADDA.
 The websites for each of these groups have lists of support groups.
 If there is no group in your area, or if you prefer an online support group, there are many of those available as well.

 Help those closest to you to understand ADHD and how symptoms might manifest themselves.
 Help them understand that some of your shortcomings could be a result of your ADHD and not from some personality fault.
 Let them know which symptoms you have the most problems with and enlist their support and understanding.

 Place a basket right inside the front door where you can immediately put your keys, your cell phone, and anything else you use on a daily basis.
 This helps you to spend less time looking for these items and more time enjoying yourself.

 Implement daily coping strategies

-There are many different strategies, from creating daily “things to do” lists to using the alarm on your cell phone for reminders, available.
+There are many different strategies available, from creating daily “things to do” lists to using the alarm on your cell phone for reminders.
 Some items will not work for you and some will.
-Experiment and find those that will and begin to incorporate them into your daily routine.
+Experiment and find those that will.
+Begin to incorporate them into your daily routine.
 Discard ideas that just don’t work for you.

 If you have been diagnosed with ADHD as an adult, chances are you have struggled for many years.
 Your self-esteem may be low.
 Accept your life for what it was in the past and look toward the future, let go of things that went wrong in the past and forgive yourself.
 Choose instead to move forward with more knowledge and the determination that you can succeed.